joeshirey/SamplesUI/README.md

 # Code Quality Dashboard

 The Code Quality Dashboard is a web-based tool that provides a comprehensive overview of code quality metrics from a BigQuery data source.
 It allows developers and managers to visualize and drill down into code quality data, from a high-level language overview to specific code samples.
+It includes a theme-switcher for light and dark mode preferences.

 ![Code Quality Dashboard Screenshot](https://storage.googleapis.com/screenshots-prod-external/2024-05-29-12-09-03.png)